jkonowitch/GAInstallFest/README.md

 http://localhost:4567.

 ```
-    ruby my_amazing_web_app.rb
+    ruby welcome_app.rb
 ```

 2. Make a change locally in your text editor.

-3. If you make a change to the my_amazing_web_app.rb, you'll need to restart the server.
+3. If you make a change to the welcome_app.rb, you'll need to restart the server.
 You do this by killing the process using CTRL+C in your terminal window.

 4. Once you're happy with your change, save your changes to your local repo